tiborsimon/tiborsimon.github.io/_posts/2015-05-28-smart-sinusoids.md

 {% gist tiborsimon/a7551c20ca9203eaa6f1 %}

+Sounds better and easier?
+Let's see what can you do with Smart Sinusoids.

+## Input parameters

+Smart Sinusoids uses [Simple Input Parser]({% post_url 2015-05-02-simple-input-parser %}) as an input parser framework, so it can accept various input configurations.

+The main advantage here is the arbitrary parameter order.
+You give the parameters in any order you want.
+There are two possible style Smart Sinusoids will accepts:

+- Arbitrary key vale pairs
+- Arbitrary bulk parameter mode

 |  | Old method | Smart Sinusoids |
 |:--------------:|:----:|:---------------------:|
 | __Pros__ | You know the method | You don't need to know the method<br>Flexible parameters<br>Any parameter configuration